glanzkaiser/GKBoginyFreyaBank/README.md

 julia> using IJulia
 julia> notebook()

+(if you need to add packages:) julia> ]

+(GKBoginyFreyaBank) pkg> add DataFrames CSV Dates
 ```

-3. Create a new notebook with Python3 kernel (why open it with Julia?
+3. Create a new notebook with Julia or Python3 kernel (why open it with Julia?
 Old habit die hard...
 I still use it for Lasthrim Projection writing anyway.
 Python that I use is from Conda inside Julia, so Julia is like the root here.
 While Python is the branch of the tree.)

 4. You can copy the notebook I uploaded here.
 It is for 2023 GKBoginyFreya Bank report.
-Will be updated.
+Will be updated for each Python and Julia version, when I learn new methods or have new ideas from a lot of sources.

 # Ideas

 1. Create C++ codes (scrape, or read from csv then plot) that can give same output like this Jupyter Notebook, but with higher performance.

+# Sources

+1. Julia Discourse

+2. StackOverFlow

+3. Graham, Benjamin.
+The Intelligent Investor 4th Edition

+4. investing.com

+5. Yahoo Finance